|Founded in 1952 in or near Southern West Town (The Patch, West Town)

 Founded in Southern West Town near Ohio and Leavitt

-At the street corner of Ohio and Leavitt the kids there were the sons of reputed Outfit members so they learned everything they needed from the Outfit such as how to operate discretely and stay out of the press.
-The Outfit also taught these young Italians how to make money and that is how the original founder was able to make good money and had a pocket full of $100 bills in his pockets at all times and gave the gang the name “C-Notes.”
-The early history of the C-Notes’ existence is cloudy because the C-Notes would cycle from gang members to Outfit associates if they were worthy enough.
-Their tales of being greasers on the streets around Smith Park would be long buried; however, as they grew older they mentored the young C-Notes in later generations.
+The early history of the C-Notes’ existence is cloudy because of how far back in time the C-Notes’ began.
+Many members of the C-Notes in the 1950s and 1960s graduated to Outfit associates as long as they were of Italian ancestry.
 Two such notorious mentors are Paul Koroluk and Albert “Albie The Falcon” Vena who were both C – Notes at one time (Vena was a C-Note back in the early 1960s to early 1970s, Korolouk was one in the 1970s).
 These men made the news a few years ago when the authorities busted in on their burglary ring and other business.

 The Gaylords were a tough gang but they also had large numbers while the C-Notes operated with smaller numbers but were known to be one tough gang to fight against.
 Back in the 1960s the C-Notes were on guard at the southern border of their neighborhood, and even in small numbers, the African American street gangs such as the Vice Lords from the Henry Horner projects just south, would not dare cross the railroad tracks by Kinzie Street on the south.
 The black gangs heavily outnumbered the C-Notes but that did not matter because the C-Notes were so vicious they would fight them bloody until every last one of them was gone.